cn-uofbasel/BACnet/groups/03-subChat/README.md

 > pip install pybase64

 After these modules are installed, you are ready to use our app.
+Our setup.py file doesn't work yet.

 ### How to use the app
 Go to the "SubjectiveChat"-folder and open the terminal.
 From there you can start the python-file "app.py".
 The login-window should pop up: